SUPER SWIV

 screen shot screen shot

-The original game, simply called S.W.I.V, was originally released for the Amiga (1991) and ported to other machines of the time such as the Atari ST (1991), Amstrad CPC (1991), ZX Spectrum (1991), Commodore 64 (1991).
-Several conversions are also worth mentioning : Super SWIV (Super Famicom,1992) aka Firepower 2000 in the US, Mega SWIV (Megadrive, 1994), SWIV (PC Computers, 1996) and SWIV (Game Boy Color, 2001).
-S.W.I.V is supposed to stand for Silk Worm IV (it is also known as Special Weapon Interdiction Vehicles or the unlikely Silk Worm In Vertical) and is a 'spiritual' sequel to Tecmo's horizontal shooter called Silkworm released in the arcade in 1988.
-Interestingly, S.W.I.V is somehow more a sequel to The Sales Curve's home conversions of the game released for the Amiga (1989), Atari ST (1989), Amstrad CPC (1989), Commodore 64 (1989), ZX Spectrum (1989) and Nintendo's NES (1990).
+The original game, simply called S.W.I.V, was originally released for the Amiga (1991) and ported to other home systems at the time such as the Atari ST (1991), Amstrad CPC (1991), ZX Spectrum (1991), Commodore 64 (1991).
+Several conversions are also worth mentioning : Super SWIV (Super Famicom, 1992) aka Firepower 2000 in the US, Mega SWIV (Megadrive, 1994), SWIV (PC Computers, 1996) and SWIV (Game Boy Color, 2001).
+S.W.I.V is supposed to stand for Silk Worm IV (it is also known as Special Weapon Interdiction Vehicles or the unlikely Silk Worm In Vertical) and is a 'spiritual' sequel to Tecmo's arcade shooter called Silkworm originally released in 1988.
+However, S.W.I.V is somewhat more a sequel to The Sales Curve's home conversions of Silkworm originally released for the Amiga (1989), Atari ST (1989), Amstrad CPC (1989), Commodore 64 (1989), ZX Spectrum (1989) and Nintendo's NES (1990).

 Teaser text from the American version: